mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 We take advantage of this to allow an arbitrary NRD kernel to be included in any transaction at construction time.

-Additionally the kernel offset incuded in each transaction can be used in certain situations to allow the replacement of a single transaction kernel with an NRD kernel without needing to introduce an additional kernel.
+Additionally the kernel offset included in each transaction can be used in certain situations to allow the replacement of a single transaction kernel with an NRD kernel without needing to introduce an additional kernel.

 Given an existing NRD kernel with excess commitment -